nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Not shown in the sequence diagram is the parsing of user input by Quotesify's main parser class, which creates an `EditCommand` object which subsequently creates the `EditQuoteReflectionCommand` as seen in the diagram, and then calling it's `execute()` method.
-* Appropriate validation checks will be conducted to determine if the edit tag `/to` is present, and the updated reflection is not empty.
-If the following conditions are not met, the reflection will not be updated, and an error message will be displayed.
+* Appropriate validation checks will be conducted to determine that the edit tag `/to` is present, and that the quote contains a reflection prior.
+If the following conditions are not met, the reflection will not be updated, and the respective error messages will be displayed.
+* Upon successful update of a reflection, the user will now be able to list the updated reflection for viewing.

 #### Design Considerations

+* Aspect: Users have to use a `/to` flag before specifying updated reflection, or allowing users to specify the updated reflection without any flags.
-* Use of `/to` flag
+    * Alternative 1 (current choice): Use of `/to` flag
-    * Pros: Clear demarcation between quote number and start of updated reflection.
+        * Pros: Clear demarcation before start of the updated reflection.
-    * Cons: Additional parsing required and users are required to type more.
+        * Cons: Users are required to type more.
+    * Alternative 2: No flags required before specifying updated reflection.
+        * Pros: Increased efficiency and users do not need to remember the different flags.
+        * Cons: Increased difficulty in parsing and more prone to unhandled exceptions and errors.

-* Include a `updateReflection` method in `QuoteList` instead of editing quote object directly
+* Aspect: Include a `updateReflection` method in `QuoteList` or edit the quote object directly from the `EditReflectionCommand`.
+    * Alternative 1 (current choice): Use of a `updateReflection` method in the `QuoteList` to update the reflection.
         * Pros: Better encapsulation and data hiding as attributes can be set to private
         * Cons: Additional methods and passing of data required
+    * Alternative 2: Edit the quote object from the `EditReflectionCommand`.
+        * Pros: Reduced number of methods and implementation complexity.
+        * Cons: Increased coupling and difficulty in tracking down potential bugs if attributes are set to public.
 <!-- @@author -->

 ---